 Export Control Structure

-Hiroshi Nakatani, Representative Director, Vice President, and Senior Executive Officer
+Hiroshi Nakatani, Representative Director, and Senior Corporate Executive Officer

 Responsible Executive Organ and/or Committee